Access control

 At the project level, there are two access levels: member and admin.

-Each project has a default access level that applies to all organization members:
+Each project has a default access level that applies to all organization members.
+The default access level can be one of these three options:

 • No access – Members need explicit permission to access the project